nexiality/documentation/commands/web/index.md

 page, interact with them and perform automation upon them.

-_**Note: Most of the information on the Web about locators are not created from the standpoint of a scriptless or hybrid framework like Nexial.
+_**Note: Most of the information on the Web about locators are not created from the standpoint of a codeless or hybrid framework like Nexial.
 This applies to the links in this page.
 Reader's discretion is advised...**_

 Here's a quick summary of the various locators:<br/>